 A bit moreMy research focus is to try and understand the forces of molecular evolution that act upon individuals, populations, and species through time producing, limiting, or maintaining biodiversity.
-The central goals of my research are 1) to uncover patterns of diversity at different evolutionary scales; 2) to infer the processes of molecular evolution that generate and maintain those patterns; and 3) to develop computational methods, software, and models to help us better understand the information signal we recover from genetic data about those processes.
+The central goals of my research are 1) to uncover patterns of diversity at different evolutionary scales; 2) to infer the processes of change that generate and maintain those patterns; and 3) to develop methods, models, and tools to help us better understand the information signal we recover from data about those processes.
 My work is heavily integrative and the projects I work on span variety of areas including empirical systems on all types of taxa and systems, simulation and modeling studies, and software and methods development.

 |Jun 1, 2018||I will be joining the posterior predictive simulation workshop at the Society of Systematic Biology meeting this year in Columbus, OH at Ohio State University.
 I will be teaching the section on conducting inference-based posterior predictive analyses within RevBayes.
 I hope to see you there!|

 |Apr 1, 2018||New paper out, doing posterior predictive simulation with RevBayes.|

 |Feb 26, 2018||I will be giving an upcoming invited seminar in the department of biology at SIUE.
 My talk will focus on The strengths and challenges of genomic data for understanding biodiversity.|